Matt-Eva/Matt-Eva/README.md

 ### Databases

 I'm a bit of a database nerd!
-I hopped on the NoSQL hype train when I was still learning to write basic HTML, CSS, and JavaScript, and have been deep diving into different database paradigms since.
-I do still love good ole' SQL though!
+I was reading about NoSQl databases, horizontal scaling, and database sharding when I was still learning to write basic HTML, CSS, and JavaScript, and have been deep diving into different database paradigms since.
+The NoSQL space is fascinating, but I do still love good ole' SQL!

 - Relational Databases (SQL), Neo4j / Memgraph (Cypher), MongoDB, Cassandra (CQL)